Oorja is being incubated by Villgro, India's oldest incubator for social enterprises.

 One in five of the 1.3 billion people without access to electricity live in India.

 450 million people in India lack access to reliable power, limiting their socio-economic opportunities.

 Access to clean, affordable, reliable and sustainable energy is a priority for India's development needs while staying within the climate's limits.

 The market size for decentralised renewable energy solutions in India is $48 billion per year.
 This is equivalent to 2 GW of generation capacity, which can be met by 10,000 mini-grids with the potential to create 860,000 jobs by 2022.

-What if we could use some of the 2700 hours of sunshine available each year in India to significantly increase the income of marginal and small farmers and SME owners while enhancing food security, reducing carbon emissions and accelerating rural economic development?
+What if we could use some of the 2700 hours of sunshine available each year in India to significantly increase the income of marginal farmers and business owners while enhancing food security, reducing carbon emissions and accelerating rural economic development?

-Oorja is a for-profit social enterprise founded in 2016.
-We are a project developer and technology integrator of decentralised renewable energy systems - mini-grids and solar pumps.
+Oorja is a for-profit company founded in 2016.
+We are a project developer, installer and operator of decentralised renewable energy systems - mini-grids and solar pumps.